Enforcer03/dream11-inter-iit/README.md

     - Generates team squad data in two formats:
       1.  **MatchID-wise Squads:** For model user interface (UI).
       2.  **Date-wise Hierarchical Squads:** For frontend use, which also includes an additional squad for both teams.
-This additional squad comprises players who played in the last 10 matches of the same format for the respective teams.
+This additional squad comprises players who played in the last 10 matches of the same format and same gender identity for the respective teams.

 4.  **`Json_Formatter.ipynb`:**